nik01010/rBuildReleaseTest/README.md

 - A linter check is included in the .lintr configuration file, based on camel and pascal case styling

 ### Continuous integration
-- <a href="https://travis-ci.org/github/nik01010/rBuildReleaseTest" target="_blank">TravisCI builds</a> are defined in the .travis.yml configuration file.
-These run for every pull request, and run on Mac OS and Linux, for R-rel, R-dev and R-oldrel.
+- <a href="https://travis-ci.org/github/nik01010/rBuildReleaseTest" target="_blank">TravisCI builds</a> are defined in the .travis.yml configuration file, and run on Mac OS and Linux, for three versions of the language: R-rel, R-dev and R-oldrel.
 - <a href="https://github.com/nik01010/rBuildReleaseTest/actions" target="_blank">GitHub Actions builds</a> are defined in the /.github/ folder, and run on Windows Server, for R-rel and R-dev.
 - Both TravisCI and GitHub Actions start up a fresh MongoDb localhost instance for every build, in order for the integration tests to run.
 Both also install the latest versions of any package dependencies for each build, but support caching packages to speed up run times when no new updates are available since the previous build.
+Both also run for every pull request and every commit into the default branch (develop)
 - Jenkins builds are defined in the Jenkinsfile and Makefile configs.
-Currently, the Jenkins builds are not containerised, but use the box's normal R library, and rely on a localhost MongoDb instance being installed.
+Currently, these are not containerised, but use the box's normal R library, and rely on a localhost MongoDb instance being installed for tests

 ## How to use